gallofeliz/doctolib-availabilities/README.md

 - Automatic notify (mail) when availabilites are available
 - Docker native (See docker-compose for an example)

+Unfortunaly, I had problems with pupeeter and I switch node user to root.
+I don't like root on containers, so it should be good to put a non-privilegied user back.

 ## Note

 Turn off headless with `sudo HEADLESS=false docker-compose up`